nijatabbaszada/elasticsearch-backup-restore-with-minio-S3/README.md

-# Elasticsearch Backup & Restore with MinIO S3 Step by Step
+# Elasticsearch Backup & Restore with MinIO S3

 This repository provides step-by-step documentation and examples on how to backup and restore Elasticsearch data using **MinIO** as an S3-compatible storage.